^

 Release form

-Phytotherapy in the treatment of diabetes is very popular.
-Knowing the names of medicinal plants and the mechanism of their action, you can make an effective herbal collection.
-Consider the main types of medicines and their names:
+Phytotherapy is very popular in the treatment of diabetes.
+Knowing the names of medicinal plants and their mechanism of action, you can make an effective herbal collection.
+Let's consider the main types of drugs and their names:

 • Burdock roots